On particle Gibbs sampling: Introduction

 \section{Introduction}

-PMCMC (Particle Markov chain Monte Carlo) is a new set of MCMC algorithms discovered by \citet{PMCMC} which has attracted considerable attention in Statistics.
-It has in a relatively short span of time generated a series of diverse research contributions, whether methodological \citep{Silva2009,WhiteleyChange2010,smc2,LindstenAncestor} or applied, the latter in domains as diverse as Ecology \citep{Peters2010a}, Electricity Forecasting \citep{launay2012particle}, Finance \citep{Pitt2012134}, systems Biology \citep{golightly2011bayesian}, study of social networks \citep{Everitt2012}, Hydrology \citep{Vrugt2012}, among other fields.
-One appeal of PMCMC is that it makes it possible to perform ``plug-and-play'' inference for complex hidden Markov models, that is, the only requirement is that one needs to be able to sample from the Markov transition of the hidden chain, which is most cases a non demanding requirement, in contrast to previous approaches based on standard MCMC.
+PMCMC (particle Markov chain Monte Carlo \cite{PMCMC}) is a new set of MCMC algorithms devised for inference in state-space models which has attracted considerable attention in statistics.
+It has in a short time triggered intense scientific activity spanning methodological \cite{Silva2009,WhiteleyChange2010,smc2,LindstenAncestor} and applied work, the latter in domains as diverse as ecology \cite{Peters2010a}, electricity forecasting \cite{launay2012particle}, finance \cite{Pitt2012134}, systems biology \cite{golightly2011bayesian}, social networks \cite{Everitt2012} and hydrology \cite{Vrugt2012}.
+One appeal of PMCMC is that it makes it possible to perform ``plug-and-play'' inference for complex hidden Markov models, that is, the only requirement is that one needs to be able to sample from the Markov transition of the hidden chain, which is in most cases non-demanding, in contrast to previous approaches based on standard MCMC.

-The specificity of PMCMC is that each MCMC step includes the generation of a complete interacting particle system, that is, the set of random variables generated when running a particle filtering (also known as Sequential Monte Carlo (SMC)) algorithm; see \citet{DouFreiGor} \citet{delMoral:book} and \citet{CapMouRyd} for general references on particle filtering.
-Several instances of PMCMC may be understood as \textit{exact Monte carlo approximations} of an ideal algorithm, that is to say they may be analysed as noisy versions of an ideal algorithm where some intractable quantity in the ideal algorithm is replaced by an unbiased Monte carlo estimate, which is computed using the interacting particle system.
-This is the approach followed in \citet{AndrieuVihola}.
-The term exact highlights the fact that, despite being an approximation of an ideal algorithm, PMCMC samples exactly from the distribution of interest.
-However, this interpretation does not appear to be suitable for those variants of PMCMC that involves a Particle Gibbs (also known as conditional Sequential Monte Carlo (CSMC)) step.
-While the Particle Gibbs step also generates a complete interacting particle system at each iteration, it does so conditionally on the trajectory for one particle being fixed, and it does not replace an intractable quantity of an ideal algorithm with an unbiased estimator.
+Each PMCMC step generates an interacting particle system; see \cite{DouFreiGor,delMoral:book} and \cite{CapMouRyd} for general references on particle algorithms (also known as Sequential Monte Carlo algorithms).
+Several instances of PMCMC may be analysed as \textit{exact Monte Carlo approximations} of an ideal algorithm, that is, as a noisy version of an ideal algorithm where some intractable quantity is replaced by an unbiased Monte Carlo estimate (computed from the interacting particle system).
+Such algorithms are analysed in detail in \cite{AndrieuVihola}.
+The term `exact' in the phrase `exact Monte Carlo' highlights the fact that, despite being an approximation of an ideal algorithm, PMCMC samples exactly from the distribution of interest.

+However, this interpretation does not seem applicable to variants of PMCMC involving a particle Gibbs step.
+While particle Gibbs also generates a complete interacting particle system at each iteration, it does so conditionally on the trajectory for one particle being fixed, and it does not replace an intractable quantity of an ideal algorithm with an unbiased estimator.